syntheticdinosaur/tvnsrtools/README.md

 ### Usage
 After a successful install tvnsMockServer is available from the command line.
 Run the script with optional command-line arguments to set the port and failure probability.

-- The server listens for HTTP POST requests with specific command bodies and responds accordingly.
-- Each specific command can fail with the specified failure probability.

 ### Command-line Arguments